johnny-pham23/portfolio/index.md

 ### Temporal Analysis
   * Query wildfire data to obtain monthly total of fire intensities.
 Using Excel to visualize trends.
 ![](projects/wildfire-analysis/images/Temporal Analysis1.png)
+### Data Preparation
+The first task is to prepare the data for processing.
+This includes two major steps.
+First, introduce a new attribute County that indicates the county at which each wildfire happened.
+Second, convert the file into a column-oriented Parquet format to speed up the analysis.

+* Parse and load the CSV file using the Dataframe API.
+* Introduce a geometry attribute that represents the location of each wildfire.
+(ST_CreatePoint function)
+* Dealing with multiple values in a single column.
+Convert fire radiative power that sometimes has 2 values stored and converted from float to double.
+* Use the attribute GEOID from the county to introduce a new attribute County in the wildfire.
+We couldn't use the county name because it is not unique across the
+* Output the wildfire data as a parquet file.

 ### Spatial Analysis
   * Query wildfire data to obtain fire intensities of counties of California.
   * Equijoin wildfire data to counties data by the key-value counties shared by both datasets.